mahirp22/sentiment-analysis-amazon-reviews/README.md

 ## 📚 What I Learned
 This project strengthened my understanding of both data analysis and natural language processing concepts.

+### AI & Machine Learning
+- Applied machine learning and NLP techniques to build an AI system that learns sentiment patterns from text data.

 ### 🧠 Text Preprocessing & NLP
 - Learned how raw text must be cleaned and normalized before analysis